ramseyjiang/go_mid_to_senior/pkgusages/docker/postgres/readme.md

 Access http://localhost:8080/, it will show the local database adminer webpage.

+Use docker ps to get the container ID,

+% docker ps

-Connect with docker postgres in terminal
+Connect with docker postgres with container-ID in terminal

-% docker exec -it postgres psql -U test -d test
+% docker exec -it container-ID psql -U test -d test

 show docker postgres database list in terminal

-% docker exec -it postgres psql -U test -l
+% docker exec -it container-ID psql -U test -l